swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 ## Proposed solution

-We propose to allow for `struct` and `enum` types to be declared with the `@noncopyable` attribute, which specifies that the declared type is *noncopyable*.
+We propose to allow for `struct` and `enum` types to declare themselves as *noncopyable*, using a new syntax for suppressing implied generic constraints, `~Copyable`.
 Values of noncopyable type always have unique ownership, and can never be copied (at least, not using Swift's implicit copy mechanism).
 Since values of noncopyable structs and enums have unique identities, they can also have `deinit` declarations, like classes, which run automatically at the